GokulALT/ollamaChatWrapper/README.md

 ### 1. Host (Client Application)

-- This is the AI-powered application, such as a chatbot, IDE, or voice assistant.
+- This is the AI-powered application. **Chat Studio is a ready-to-use example of a Host application.**
 - It houses the MCP Client, responsible for capturing user intent and refining it into a query.
 - The MCP Client acts as an interface, managing connections to MCP servers and handling security.
 - It can connect to multiple MCP servers, each exposing different tools or resources.